thomasokken/free42/skins/README.txt

-If you are using Windows, put the skins in "My Documents"\Free42\
+If you are using Windows, put the skins in the Free42 directory ("My Documents"\Free42 by default, but its location can be changed in the Preferences dialog).
 If you are using Unix, put the skins in $HOME/.free42/

 -------------------------------------------------------------------------------